bitwarden/help/_articles/faqs/hosting-faqs.md

 #### Q: What are my installation id and installation key used for?

-**A:** Installation ids keys are used when installing Bitwarden on-premise in order to:
+**A:** Installation ids keys are used when installing Bitwarden on-premises in order to:

 - Register your installation and contain email so that we can contact you for important security updates.
 - Authenticate to push relay servers for push notifications to Bitwarden client applications.